 The Cotswolds Experience

 The Cotswolds is an unusually beautiful, mostly rural area located in west-central England, about an hour and a half from London.
 The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
-This was the first place our family visited in the English countryside and we’ve returned several times over the past fifteen years.
-We really enjoyed sharing this very special place with our European Experience travelers in June 2010.
+This was the first place our family visited in the English countryside and we’ve returned many times over the past twenty years.
+We really enjoyed sharing this very special place with European Experience travelers in 2010, 2013 2014 and 2016.

 Our groups base in Chipping Campden in the northern Cotswolds, a welcoming village with a population of about 2500 people.
 The attractive “High Street” includes a variety of shops, pubs and restaurants and an old market hall built in 1627.

 Highlights of our week in the Cotswolds include:

 - Picturesque villages and towns as intriguing as their names: Chipping Campden, Broadway, Moreton-in-Marsh, Upper Slaughter, Lower Slaughter and Winchcombe

 - The beautiful English gardens at Hidcote Manor and Kiftsgate and the lavender farm at Snowshill.